Niger River: Management and development

 The water in the Niger River basin is partially regulated through dams.
 In Mali the Sélingué Dam on the Sankarani River is mainly used for hydropower but also permits irrigation.
 Two diversion dams, one at Sotuba just downstream of Bamako, and one at Markala, just downstream of Ségou, are used to irrigate about 54,000 hectares.
 In Nigeria the Kainji Dam, Shiroro Dam, Zungeru Dam, and Jebba Dam are used to generate hydropower.

 The water resources of the Niger River are under pressure because of increased water abstraction for irrigation.
 The construction of dams for hydropower generation is underway or envisaged in order to alleviate chronic power shortages in the countries of the Niger basin.
 The FAO estimates the irrigation potential of all countries in the Niger river basin at 2.8 million hectares.
 Only 0.93m hectares (ha) were under irrigation in the late 1980s.
 The irrigation potential was estimated at 1.68m ha in Nigeria 0.56m ha in Mali, and the actual irrigated area was 0.67m ha and 0.19m ha.

+Trade routes and ecological importance in West Africa

+The Niger River is a key river of West Africa and it is considered the third-longest river in Africa.
+The river extends approximately 2,600 miles from its source in the Fouta Djallon Highlands of Guinea through Mali, Niger, Benin, and Nigeria before emptying into the Gulf of Guinea.
+For close to centuries, The Niger River has been a vital economic lifeline, transportation for the peoples and the states of West Africa.

+Trade routes of the Niger River

+According to history, the Niger River has served as important trade and transportation corridors in West Africa.
+The river flows through Mali, Guinea, Niger, Benin, and Nigeria, the river facilitated the movement of goods and people across the region long before the invention of modern transportation systems like ships, and aeroplanes.
+During the middle ages, the river supported Ghanaians, Malians, and the Songhai Empires by connecting inland settlements with trans-Saharan trade routes.

+Goods traded

+The commodities transported along the Niger River were: